Statistics & methodology glossary

 - Cohort re-ranking

-- Converting a product's CI-floor percentile from global (against all products) to cohort (against cohort members only) by pure re-ranking of the same CI-floor.
-No new CI computation.
-Guarantees cohort rank is a deterministic function of CI-floors and cohort membership — auditable by hand.
+- Converting a product's percentile from global (against everything we rank) to in-cohort (against cohort members only) by pure re-ranking of the same mean z-score.
+No new computation.
+Guarantees cohort rank is a deterministic function of mean z-scores and cohort membership — auditable by hand.

 - Degrees of freedom (df)